milenoss/mod-3-code-challenge/README.md

 ## Step 1 - Get the Image Data

-When your the page loads you will need to make a request to the API to get the data about your picture.
+When the page loads you will need to make a request to the API to get the data about your picture.
 The API follows RESTful conventions.

 #### API Docs
 #### Endpoint to show an individual Image